*Links in this article may be affiliate links, from which we may earn commission. See our Privacy Policy for full details.

 According to their website, Jaswell’s Farm lies in the heart of “apple valley” in Smithfield, Rhode Island.
 They are proud to be the oldest operating apple orchard in Smithfield, run currently by the 4th generation of the Jaswell Family.

-You can arrange for special tours at this working farm, giving visitors an inside look at how it operates, and seeing how items such as apple cider are made.
+You can arrange special tours at this working farm, giving visitors an inside look at how it operates, and seeing how items such as apple cider are made.

 The farm market is bursting with the fruits of the land, so pay a visit and find your favorite items freshly grown.
 Apple picking is available in September and October.